 Did you know many common, frivolous legal claims may qualify as exclusions in your existing policy?
 Claims of sexual harassment or molestation are usually excluded from traditional business insurance policies.

 If you’re found guilty of any act of misconduct, you’re at risk of losing your personal assets.
 In most cases, directors and officers are immune from liability for corporate acts, and as a general rule, courts will allow corporate creditors to seize only corporate-owned property.
 However, the courts will now allow creditors to “pierce the veil” and seize personal assets when a corporation has not followed the formalities required of a corporation.
 This most often occurs when the corporation takes actions without the board of directors having granted formal authority, or corporate assets have not been segregated from the assets of directors.

 What’s your recourse?

-XINSURANCE, offered by Evolution Insurance Broker through Prime Insurance Company, offers customized, personal liability insurance coverage that can close the gaps in your business insurance coverage.
-Our underwriting team brings you over 30 years of experience, along with the ability to offer customized limits, coverage, deductibles, and premiums to create the perfect plan for your personal protection.
+XINSURANCE, powered by Evolution Insurance Brokers, an excess and surplus lines insurance brokerage, offers customized liability insurance solutions that can close the gaps in your business insurance coverage.
+Our underwriting team brings you over 40 years of experience, along with the ability to offer customized limits, coverage, deductibles, and premiums to create the perfect plan for your personal protection.

 Let XINSURANCE minimize your exposure and maximize your peace of mind — because the last thing you want is to be tomorrow’s headline.
 Contact XINSURANCE today at 877-585-2853.